karanja-simon/blog/node-io.md

 ```
 Since the computation takes time, the Event Loop is held captive by our recursive task.
 Opening another tab on Postman and making another `GET` request on the `/hello` endpoint, we get a waiting indicator.
 This means our first request is still being processed by the Event Loop/Main Thread and until it completes and release the CPU, our second request will keep waiting.

-##### How would a Multi-threaded language cope?
+##### How would a Multi-threaded system cope?
-I will implement the same algorithm using Java Spring Boot and see how it copes with the same.
+I will implement the same algorithm using Java Spring Boot with Apache Tomcat and see how it copes with the same.
 Below is the recursive method in Java:

 ```java
 public int fib(int n){